hazybluedot/UnixGroupProject/README.md

 execute the Central Limit Theorem, while maintaining a consistent style to aid the reader in traversing the code.
 The Rule of Modularity will be enforced through the usage of short, concise functions that all perform a single, clear task.

+Instructions

+1.)
+Download the zipfile or copy clt.cpp and the makefile to your working directory 2.)
+Within a working directory with the source files, run "make" in the terminal

+NOTE - You might receive a warning message similar to the following:

+Warning: File `clt' has modification time X s in the future
+make: warning:  Clock skew detected.
+Your build may be incomplete.

+This can be disregarded.
+The CVL server time may be slightly behind the modification time of the source code when it was updated.

+Once the source code has been compiled, you should now be able to run the program by typing "./clt"